ronish-from-mars/BasketService/README.md

 - Actor Model using <a href="http://getakka.net/">Akka.Net</a>

-  Akka.Net is great about building high speed, scalable and resilient micro-services platforms, by using actor model and passing messages between actors.
+  Akka.Net is great about building high speed, scalable and resilient micro-services, by using actor model and passing messages between actors.
   ![](https://raw.githubusercontent.com/ronish-from-mars/BasketService/master/public/ActorModel.png)

 ## Features
-- .NET Core Dependency Injection
-- Used Autorest to generate clients for the APIs
+- Autorest to generate clients/classes for the APIs
-- Used Swashbuckle which combines ApiExplorer and Swagger/swagger-ui to provide a rich discovery, documentation and playground experience to your API consumers (https://github.com/domaindrivendev/Swashbuckle).
+- Swashbuckle which combines ApiExplorer and Swagger/swagger-ui to provide a rich discovery, documentation and playground experience to your API consumers (https://github.com/domaindrivendev/Swashbuckle)
+- Native .NET Core Dependency Injection
+- Actor model with supervision

 Swagger UI path: [localhost]/help/documentation